shota1997-sudo/LEGO-Buying-Tool-Release/README.md

 Run the Tool: Execute the program.
 The tool will automatically optimize the procurement logic and sourcing for you.

 Notes for macOS Users
-Since this software is not digitally signed by Apple, you may see a "Developer Cannot be Verified" warning:
+Since this software is not notarized by Apple, you may encounter a "Developer Cannot be Verified" warning upon launching.

+To bypass this:
 Right-click the LEGO_Tool_Mac file and select Open.
-Click Open again in the pop-up dialog.
+Click Open again in the pop-up confirmation dialog.

+If the program fails to launch:
-If it still won't run, open your Terminal and type: chmod +x LEGO_Tool_Mac
+You may need to manually grant execution permissions.
+Open your Terminal, navigate to the folder, and run: chmod +x LEGO_Tool_Mac

 About Shotval Foundry
 Based in Taipei, we specialize in structural optimization for articulated mecha frames and custom MOC kit development.